Easy Crab Salad Recipe

 The BEST Crab Salad

 This is how we would make crab salad at the restaurant I worked at in Hawaii and it was always a favorite!
 I love making this crab salad as a quick snack or an easy lunch.
-You can either have it plain, as a crab dip, as crab macaroni salad, as a crab salad sandwich, or any of the other possibilities below.
+You can either have it plain, as a crab dip, crab pasta salad, crab salad sandwiches, or any of the other possibilities mentioned later on in this post.
 I have had it all the different ways and I honestly can’t pick a favorite.

-When serving plain, you can serve on lettuce leaves or individual glass dishes (Martini glasses are pretty if you want to be fancy with it).
-You can easily dress this recipe up or down, depending on what you are serving.
-Add some fresh parsley as a garnish to dress it up and add some color.
+When serving plain, you can serve on lettuce leaves or individual glass dishes (Martini glasses are pretty if you want to be all fancy with it).
+You can easily dress this recipe up or down, depending on the occasion.
+Add some fresh parsley or dill as a garnish to dress it up and add some color.

-Ironically, most crab salad (including this recipe) isn’t made from actual crab.
+• Imitation crab meat (or real crab meat): Ironically, most crab salad (including this recipe) isn’t made from actual crab.
 Most crab salad is made from imitation crab meat (aka “krab meat” or “surimi”).
-It is more commonly found than actual crab meat and is MUCH cheaper.
-Imitation crab meat is often found in California rolls or simply eaten on its own as a snack.
+It is more commonly found than actual crab meat and is much cheaper.
+Imitation crab meat is often found in California Rolls or simply eaten on its own as a snack.

 Imitation Crab Meat vs Real Crab Meat